dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

     ```
     cut -f 1,2 <E-coli>.fasta.fai > <E-coli>.fasta.sizes
     ```
-3. In order to allow easy access of genome regions during read mapping we will index the reference genome using ```bowtie2-build``` command.
+3. In order to allow easy access of genome regions during read mapping we will index the reference genome using ```bwa index``` command.

     ```
-    mkdir /var/scratch/$USER/AfricaCDC_training/genome/bowtie2
+    mkdir /var/scratch/$USER/AfricaCDC_training/genome/bwa
     ```

     ```
-    bowtie2-build \
-      --threads 1 \
-      /var/scratch/$USER/AfricaCDC_training/genome/<E-coli>.fasta \
-      /var/scratch/$USER/AfricaCDC_training/genome/bowtie2/<E-coli>
+    bwa index $fasta
     ```
-    The above command generates index files with the suffix `.bt2` for the reference genome with the prefix `<E-coli>.`
-4. Build SnpEff database for the reference genome

-    [SnpEff](http://pcingola.github.io/SnpEff/se_introduction/), a variant annotation and predictor needs a database to perform genomic annotations.
-There are pre-built databases for thousands of genomes, so chances are that your organism of choice already has a SnpEff database available.

-    >**Note** We will use pre-built *E. coli* SnpEff database

-    ***Optional***
-    In the (unlikely?) event that you need to build one yourself, you can build one using the commands found [here](http://pcingola.github.io/SnpEff/se_buildingdb/)

 #### ***Quality assessment***
 [`FastQC`](https://www.youtube.com/watch?v=bz93ReOv87Y)  is a common tool for Illumina read quality checks.
 The basic statistics from this report include `total sequences`, `sequence length` and `%GC`.
 Another 10 measures of quality are also graphically represented.
 Your experimental design will be crirical in interpreting `FastQC` reports.
 This step is very important for the subsequent data processes, especially at initial optimisation steps.